tm-security/encoded-ps-rev/README.md

-A simple Python script to generate a Base64 encoded PowerShell reverse shell one-liner
+A simple Python script to generate a Base64 encoded PowerShell reverse shell one-liner.

 Download: